Kristina01111000/WordPressTheme/README.md

 	- learning php, current problem is in the header array
 		- partially fixed, it shows up but the the dropdown is not working
 		- also the titles are not pushed down, covered by header
+		- need to add the menu in the menu tab on wordpress appearance section

 	- switch all files to php for wordpress